sgonzalezocana/Hijacking-PowerShell-commands/README.md

 ### Persistence
 Finally, the only thing left to do is establish persistence on the system with the method desired.
-The only thing that you have to do is execute this line, that seems to be a simple Write-Output.
-However, it is masquerading persistence on the system.
+If you execute this command line, it seems to be a simple Write-Output execution.
+However, the payload is being executed, masquerading persistence on the system.

 `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -command "Write-Output 'hijack prueba'"`